 After the big earthquake in 2011, everything shattered in every way, but one thing stands firm, the people in Christchurch.
-I love about this city is because we are resilient and believe we can get through everything, afterwards leaving a big laugh and “sweet as”.
-Even though it’s been 7 years after the earthquake, there are a lot to repair in the city and over the year and half living in Christchurch, all I see are the smiling faces of Christchurch folks and the resilience of believing we will get through this eventually.
-This city taught me to be strong and resilient.
+What I love about this city is the resilience and belief that we can get through everything often with a big laugh and a “sweet as”.
+Even though it’s been seven years since the earthquake, and there is still a lot to repair in the city, in the over a year and half of living in Christchurch, all I see are the smiling faces of Christchurch folks and the belief that we will get through this eventually.
+This city has taught me to be strong and resilient.

-Christchurch is welcoming to everyone, not only to international students, but to all people.
-It runs in our blood.
-This city shows me how to be more welcoming.
+Christchurch is welcoming to everyone, not only to international students but to all people.
+It runs in their blood.
+This city has taught me how to be more welcoming.

-Christchurch used to be famous by its gardens, and now it’s famous by the colourful graffiti all over the city.
-The colours pictures on the wall exhibits more than only art, but also what Christchurch believes in - “Rise up with character”.
+Christchurch used to be famous for its gardens, and now it’s famous for the colourful graffiti all over the city.
+The coloured pictures on the walls exhibit more than just art, but also what Christchurch believes in – “Rise up with character”.
 Moreover, this laid back city is not tasteless, there are so many things to explore in this second hometown of mine.

 In the Tannery Mall, there is She Universe offering the best homemade chocolate in the city.
-Near the store, several boutique store, cafés and a vintage cinema are scattered around, you can spend a whole day there.
-Port Hills is the best place for cycling and worth staying there looking at the city with relaxation.
-There are events happening all the time in Christchurch Art Gallery Te Puna o Waiwhetu and Canterbury Museum.
-Christchurch is never a city with no taste, the humbleness of the city sometimes hides the inner beauty it owns, and all you need to do is polishing your eyes and discovering the beauty of this rising city.
-Christchurch brings me a colourful and classy life and I appreciate it.
+Near the store, several boutique stores, cafés and a vintage cinema are scattered around, you can spend a whole day there.
+The Port Hills is the best place for cycling and to look at the city from above.
+There are events happening all the time at the Christchurch Art Gallery Te Puna o Waiwhetu and the Canterbury Museum.
+Christchurch offers me a colourful and classy life and I appreciate it.

-I love this city of Christchurch, not because it’s the first and the only city I lived in New Zealand, but because I genuinely love it here.
-Sweet people, nice neighbourhood and beautiful scenery around makes me truly feel like home.
-Maybe next time, if I have to leave this city, I will be homesick all over again.
+I love this city of Christchurch, not because it’s the first and the only city I've lived in New Zealand, but because I genuinely love it here.
+Sweet people, nice neighborhood and beautiful scenery all around make it truly feel like home.
+If I have to leave this city, I will be homesick all over again.